UOWD-Tech-Club/Tech-Club-Website/README.md

 - **Type:**
     - `bug`: Issues related to bugs in the application.
-    - `enhancement`: Feature requests and new functionality.
+    - `feature`: Feature requests and new functionality.
     - `maintenance`: Refactoring, technical debt, or dependencies updates.

 ### Applying Labels